Positive Education Toolkit

 - The wheel turns: to understand the thought process and identify its different components

-- It's Going to Hell!: To understand how we are sometimes victims of our perceptions and feelings.
-Resilience Adventure addresses different skills to progress towards more positive consequences.
+- Things are spiraling out of control!
+This course explores how we sometimes fall victim to our perceptions and feelings.
+The Resilience Adventure course addresses various skills to help us progress towards more positive outcomes.

 - Yes!
-It's back on track!
-To make this spiral positive, the game allows you to reveal, awaken, and strengthen your various skills and resources.
+It's back on track! : for this spiral to become positive, the game allows you to reveal, awaken and strengthen the different skills and resources.

-- And in case of emergency?: for emergency situations – where everything is going too fast and we are unable to redirect the spiral towards the positive – we reverse the direction of the wheel which becomes CRAP: Awareness – Nothing (stop the reaction) – A ctivate (to activate an activity that will help manage emotions) – P erception (to question)
+- And in case of emergency?: For emergency situations – where everything is happening too fast and we can't redirect the spiral towards the positive – we reverse the direction of the wheel, which becomes CRAP: Conscience – Rien (stop the reaction) – HASactivate (to activate an activity that will help manage emotions) – Pperception (to be questioned)

-So, how can you use these cards to identify, develop, and utilize strengths to their fullest potential?
-Check out an example that can be used in one-on-one conversations and sessions, within a family circle, with friends, and, of course, in many training and team-building situations.
-This activity is written with the end user in mind, so if you're a coach, trainer, or therapist, please note that by "you," we could also mean "your client."
+So, how can you use these cards to identify, develop, and maximize strengths?
+Discover an example that can be done in conversations and one-on-one sessions, within a family circle, with friends, and, of course, in many training and team-building situations.
+This activity is written with the end user in mind, so if you are a coach, trainer, or therapist, please note that by “you,” we could also mean “your client.”

-In groups of 5 to 8 people, spread the 50 cards in front of you and choose three cards that you consider to be your greatest strengths.
-Take a look at the description and strengths questions on the back.
-Introduce yourself to the group by giving concrete examples of how you use these strengths (not just “I think I am a creative person”).
-Each group member takes turns doing this.
+In groups of 5 to 8 people, spread out the 50 cards in front of you and choose three cards that you consider to be your main strengths.
+Take a look at the description and questions about the strengths on the back.
+Introduce yourself to the group, giving concrete examples of how you use these strengths (not just “I think I’m a creative person”).
+Each member of the group does the same in turn.

 Next, name one or more other strengths for each other member of the group, giving them concrete examples of when you have seen them use that strength.